 Soon after getting engaged, like all ambitious brides to be I had a mental list of all my must haves for our day and personally writing our own vows was one of them.
 I had never really thought about what it would take each of us to stand up in front of all of our closest friends and family and speak those intimate and special words, but Chris had, and it made him a little nervous.
 As time passed and the big day quickly approached, I too found myself becoming increasingly nervous.

 As it turns out, all that worry was for nothing!
-On our honeymoon, we were reflecting back on that very moment and can both agree that it was one of the most special decisions we made of the entire day.
+On our honeymoon, we were reflecting back and can both agree that it was one of the most special decisions we made of the entire day.
 That day we were both so excited to share with each other what we had so carefully written out to vow to one another, that the nerves fell away.
 We honestly didn’t notice the 49 people sitting front and center watching us or all the other strangers across the beach listening in.
 We plan to read our vows out loud to each other on each and every anniversary and remember that moment in time.

 During our ceremony we combined them all by taking turns pouring them together, to signify our lives past and present coming together as one.
 Once we returned home from Mexico, we sent the glass crystals back in for them to get to work.
 A few weeks later, after returning from our honeymoon our gift had arrived.
 The crystals we poured had been blown into a glass sculpture.
-It was incredible to see our colors, and that moment frozen in time in such a beautiful form.
+It was incredible to see our colors, and that day frozen in time in such a beautiful form.
 We now have a gorgeous glass sculpture signifying that moment in time.
-We even have left over crystals that we can send away for new pieces down the road on anniversaries or for special gifts to one another.
+We even have leftover crystals that we can send away for new pieces down the road on anniversaries or for special gifts to one another.

 After the ceremony, we ventured around the resort taking many silly, serious and romantic pictures.
 It was so relaxing and easy staring into Chris’s eyes and having someone capture those moments.
 I had never seen him look happier or more handsome.